 If your application is not approved, the Council will notify the organisation in writing of its decision.

-To help you prepare for a site audit we have developed this how to prepare for an audit against the Standards for RTOs 2015 guide.
+To help you prepare for an audit we have developed the How to prepare for a site or hybrid audit against the Registration Standards 2025guide.

 What's Next?